three-ball/self-learning/aws-101/README.md

 - A networking service that you can use to establish boundaries around your AWS resources is **Amazon Virtual Private Cloud (Amazon VPC)**
 - Amazon VPC enables you to provision an isolated section of the AWS Cloud.
+- In this isolated section, you can launch resources in Virtual Networks that you define.
+Your VPC is completely contained in a single Region and span multiple Availability Zones.

+> What the heck is Zonal Service?
+> The term Zonal service refers to AWS services with resources that are assigned on an AZ level.
+> Using resources in multiple AZs increases the relability, performance, and fault tolerance of your applications.

 ![alt text](images/vpc_arch.png)